bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 **Note:** _When using the default slot for the title, `<b-tooltip>` transfers the rendered DOM from that slot into the tooltip's markup when shown, and returns the content back to the `<b-tooltip>` component when hidden.
-This may cause some issues in rare circumstances, so please test your implmentation accordingly!
+This may cause some issues in rare circumstances, so please test your implementation accordingly!
 The `title` prop does not have this behavior.
-For simple tooltips, we recommend using the `v-b-tooltip` directive and enable the `html` modifer if needed._
+For simple tooltips, we recommend using the `v-b-tooltip` directive and enable the `html` modifier if needed._

 ## Positioning
 Twelve options are available for positioning: `top`, `topleft`, `topright`, `right`, `righttop`,